qpgmr-de/qpgmr-de.github.io/_posts/2025-05-21-avoiding-sql-injections.md

 #### But why of all things are you using `trim(cast(? as varchar(100)))`?

-I'm using the somehow unneccessary complex `trim(cast(? as varchar(100)))` to insert the parameter marker.
+I'm using the somehow unnecessarily complex `trim(cast(? as varchar(100)))` to insert the parameter marker.
 And you may ask why?

-The reason is simple - our variable `col2val` is supposed to be of type `CHAR(..)`, and we want to trim leading and trailing blanks from the value, to make our `LIKE` search.
+And the reason for this is simple - our variable `col2val` is supposed to be of type `CHAR(..)`, and we want to trim leading and trailing blanks from the value, to make our `LIKE` search.

-And the problem is, that you cannot code `trim(?)` in dynamic SQL directly.
-Due to an un-resolved error in dynamic SQL, some scalar functions don't accept `?` parameter markers directly - `TRIM` is one of them.
+But there is a problem with that - you cannot code `TRIM(?)` in dynamic SQL directly.
+Due to an unresolved error in dynamic SQL, some scalar functions don't accept `?` parameter markers directly - and sadly `TRIM` is one of them.
 So we are wrapping the `?` marker in a `CAST` and this avoids the problem.

+Of course you can avoid that, if you simply use a host-variable of type `VARCHAR` with and already trimmed value in it.
+Instead of `trim(cast(? as varchar(100)))` you would then simply code `?`.

-Maybe IBM is fixing this in the future - even when they do, it won't affect your statements, that still use `CAST`.
+Maybe IBM is fixing this in the future - but even when they do, it won't affect your statements, that still use `CAST`.

 #### Is this only for `OPEN` statements?